agl-alexglopez/dancing-links/README.md

 So, there are two cover problems hiding in the complexities of the Pokémon games: one for defense and one for attack.
 The two essential cover questions we can ask are as follows.

-- Which teams of 6 Pokémon--the most you can carry with you at once--give me resistance to every attack type I will encounter?
+- Which teams of at most 6 Pokémon--the most you can carry with you at once--give me resistance to every attack type I will encounter?
 If you consider an entire game, you would want to know the answer to that question for every attack type in the game.
 If you are considering just the attacks you will face in some portions of the game, then the range of attack type shrinks but the question remains the same.
 - Which attack types can I choose to be effective against every defensive type I will encounter in the game?
 Again, considering the entire game versus some smaller sections will change the range of defensive types you will see, but the question remains the same.

 To try to answer these questions we can begin to organize Pokémon's data with Knuth's dancing links method.